davidbmorse/SEEP/README.md

 # SEEP
-This repository contains the code needed to reproduce all analyses from SEEP methods paper
+This repository contains the code needed to reproduce analyses from SEEP methods paper

 Markdown files are published [here](https://davidbmorse.github.io/SEEP/)